PoliticalGraveyard.com

 Dunn, Harry J. — of Reading, Berks County, Pa.
 Democrat.
 Delegate to Democratic National Convention from Pennsylvania, 1916.
 Burial location unknown.

 Dunn, Harvey — of Pike County, Ill.
-Delegate to Illinois state constitutional convention Pike County, 1847.
+Delegate to Illinois state constitutional convention from Pike County, 1847.
 Burial location unknown.

 Dunn, Howard — Republican.
 Candidate for Florida state house of representatives 25th District, 1978.
 Still living as of 1978.